Market Analysts see Ampio Pharmaceuticals Inc. [AMPE] gaining to $4. Time to buy?

 ROTH Capital have made an estimate for Ampio Pharmaceuticals Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 19, 2019.
 While these analysts kept the previous recommendation, Aegis Capital raised their target price from $15 to $16.
 The new note on the price target was released on March 17, 2014, representing the official price target for Ampio Pharmaceuticals Inc. stock.
 Previously, the target price had yet another raise to $11, while Aegis Capital analysts kept a Buy rating on AMPE stock.

-Ampio Pharmaceuticals Inc. [AMPE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.57.
-With this latest performance, AMPE shares gained by 45.74% in over the last four-week period, additionally plugging by 14.49% over the last 6 months – not to mention a drop of -9.08% in the past year of trading.
+Ampio Pharmaceuticals Inc. [AMPE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.06.
+With this latest performance, AMPE shares gained by 31.94% in over the last four-week period, additionally plugging by 30.26% over the last 6 months – not to mention a rise of 0.76% in the past year of trading.

 Return on Total Capital for AMPE is now -282.57, given the latest momentum, and Return on Invested Capital for the company is -211.50.
 Return on Equity for this stock declined to -233.41, with Return on Assets sitting at -97.25.
 When it comes to the capital structure of this company, Ampio Pharmaceuticals Inc. [AMPE] has a Total Debt to Total Equity ratio set at 22.80.
 Additionally, AMPE Total Debt to Total Capital is recorded at 18.57, with Total Debt to Total Assets ending up at 10.49.
 Long-Term Debt to Equity for the company is recorded at 18.78, with the Long-Term Debt to Total Capital now at 15.29.